oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

+---
-# Squid API
+title: Squid API Specification
+description: The Squid API is a Level-2 API built on top of core Ocean components.
+It's a facilitator or enabler, but it's not the only way to interact with Ocean.
+slug: /concepts/squid/
+section: concepts
+---

 ```
-name: Squid API Specification
 shortname: squid-spec
 version: 0.5
 status: Draft
 date: January 2020
 ```

-The Squid API is a Level-2 API built on top of core Ocean components.
-It's a facilitator or enabler, but it's not the only way to interact with Ocean.
+The goal of this doc is to help a developer build a version of the Squid API in any programming language.
+Currently, the Squid API is defined for Object-Oriented languages such as JavaScript, Java, and Python (which are the three initial implementation languages).

 - [squid-js](https://github.com/oceanprotocol/squid-js)
 - [squid-py](https://github.com/oceanprotocol/squid-py)
 - [squid-java](https://github.com/oceanprotocol/squid-java)

-The goal of this doc is to help a developer build a version of the Squid API in any programming language.
-Currently, the Squid API is defined for Object-Oriented languages such as JavaScript, Java, and Python (which are the three initial implementation languages).

 Table of Contents
 =================